 Special Event Support

 Help ensure the Garden’s special events run smoothly and safely.
 Assist visitors, patrol the grounds, and support garden staff with operational duties.

-Help plan and execute a wide range of community-building, fundraising, and pop-up events, including Mother’s Day, Arts in the Garden, and Garden d’Lights, as well as one-time events.
+Help plan and execute a wide range of community-building and fundraising events, including annual events such as Mother’s Day, Arts in the Garden, and Garden d’Lights, as well as one-time events.

 Assist in the creation of the Garden’s quarterly printed newsletter, The Buzz.
 We are looking for volunteers to help with writing and editing.
-Conduct research and interviews for articles, and/or write, edit and proof-read content.
+Conduct research and interviews for articles and/or write, edit and proof-read content.
+Quarterly meeting.

 Assist with botany-related educational opportunities for children ages 3 to 12 years, including Living Lab, Kids in the Garden, and Scouts programs.

 Assist Garden grounds staff and partner volunteers in creating, planting, pruning, weeding, and maintaining beds.
-Tuesday mornings, 9am-11am.
+Tuesday mornings, 9:30-11:30am.

-Participate in a work party with Bellevue Utilities on the 1st and 3rd Wednesdays of the month, 1pm-3pm, from spring to fall.
+Participate in a work party with Bellevue Utilities on the 1st and 3rd Wednesdays of the month, 1-3pm, from spring to fall.